EngineHub/CraftBookDocs/source/mechanics/better_sponge.rst

-  ``sphere-range``,"Whether the active range should be spherical or cuboid.","true" ``include-wet-sponges``,"Whether wet sponges also activate the mechanic.","false" ``require-redstone``,"Whether to require redstone to suck up water or not.","false"
+  ``sphere-range``,"Whether the active range should be spherical or cuboid.","true" ``include-wet-sponges``,"Whether wet sponges also activate the mechanic.","false" ``require-redstone``,"Whether to require redstone to suck up water or not.","false" ``destructive``,"Whether to remove blocks that spread water such as kelp.
+These will not be returned when the sponge is de-activated.","true"